Get access to everything we publish when you sign up for Outside+.

 Wall Calf Stretch

 Place the ball of one foot against a wall with your heel on the floor, leg straight.
-Press your hips forward until you feel a deep stretch in your calf and hold for 30 seconds.
-Repeat two to three times per leg.
+Maintain even pressure along all five toes as you press your hips forward to find a deep stretch in your calf.
+Hold for 30 seconds, then release.
+Repeat two to three times.

 Kneeling Shin Stretch

 Get onto all fours with your knees and ankles together and the tops of your feet flat on the floor.
-Walk back with your hands and sit up until you feel a stretch in your shins, or if you’re more flexible, sit up completely, place your hands behind you and slowly lean back, allowing your knees to lift off the floor (shown).
-Hold for 20 seconds and repeat two to three times.
+Walk back with your hands and sit up until you feel a stretch in your shins, then hold for one minute.
+If you’re more flexible, place your hands behind you and slowly lean back, allowing your knees to lift off the floor and hold for 20 seconds (shown).
+Come back to all fours to rest briefly, then repeat twice more.

 Kneeling Toe Stretch

 Get on all fours and bring your knees and ankles together underneath you.
-Tuck your toes under, then walk your hands back so you’re sitting upright with your glutes on your heels.
+Tuck your toes under, then walk your hands back so you’re sitting on your heels.
+If you’re flexible or want a deeper stretch, sit up tall and place your hands on your hips or in your lap (shown).
 Hold for one minute.